- Personal Health Information & Self-Help

 Most of the items needed to control the spread of germs and maintain a safer environment, are things that most of us keep and use in our households on a regular basis.
 Ordinary laundry bleach is literally a killer.
 It can be (carefully) used full strength, on the majority of washable surfaces, but you can choose to dilute with a little hot water.

-Any and all dishes, utensils, cups and glasses you use, place immediately into your dishwasher or a pan of hot sudsy water, to avoid the possibility of use by others.
+Any and all dishes, utensils, cups and glasses you use, place immediately into your dishwasher or a pan of hot sudsy water, to avoid the possibility of being used by others.
 More than one bathroom?
 Try to limit your visits to one in particular for the time being and suggest to all others to use the alternate facilities.
-Only one bathroom, requires repeated sanitation.
+Only one bathroom, requires repeated disinfecting and sanitizing.

 Needless to say is that this is no time to demonstrate your undying love for anyone by hugging, cuddling, kissing or otherwise exchanging bodily fluids.
 Yuk.
 Which brings to mind boxes of tissue and a separate plastic bag to discard used tissues.
 All of this matters, regardless of what you may see as trivial.
 It is not trivial.